Advent of Code 2021 Day 24: Math loses again

 - 5th instr:

-; - 6th instr:
+div z a; - 6th instr:

-; - 15th instr:
+add x b; - 15th instr:

-add y c
+add y c;

 Approach 1: Math